-Perhaps you’ve got an email list of less then 1,000 folks, and you’re feeling envious of email marketers with lists in the thousands and thousands.
+Perhaps you’ve got an email list of less than 1,000 folks, and you’re feeling envious of email marketers with lists in the thousands and thousands.
 Wait a sec, now.
 A good house list of 200 names is nothing to sneeze at.
 The important part is that you’ve started.
-You’ve got an audience that’s interested in your business and a way to interact with them, and now you’re thinking creatively about how to expand it.
+You’ve got an audience that’s interested in your business and a way to interact with them, and now you’re thinking creatively about how to build on that great start and expand your audience list.
 So here are a few ideas to get you started.

 Put a big signup link on your website.

 You have a website, and you send nice email newsletters.
 It’s time to connect the two, not with actual rope or string but with your email marketing account signup form.
 That form lets any visitor to your website instantly become a new member of your audience list.
 Some people even create a special group (called “website signups,” for example) to help keep track of who’s signing up from the website.
 You can create separate forms for Facebook and Twitter as well if you’d like to keep track of subscribers from those channels.

 Naturally, you’ll want to start by making the kind of emails you offer enticing in and of themselves.
 You might also consider rewarding new subscribers with a special offer — sign up for our email updates now and receive a free copy of our whitepaper, or 10% off your next visit, or a series of tips.

 The people most likely to help you market are the 200 folks already on your list.
 Using social sharing makes it easy for recipients to pass your emails on, but sometimes people need a bit more of a push.
 Consider creating coupons that can be used by multiple people (so send this to your Facebook friends…) or include a note at the top encouraging people to pass your newsletter on to their colleagues on LinkedIn.
 Forwardees can then sign themselves up for your future emails using the signup link at the bottom of your emails.

 Add email address to any form they fill out.